fairlearn/fairlearn/docs/user_guide/assessment/perform_fairness_assessment.rst

 by Fairlearn are **demographic parity** ratio/difference and **equalized odds** ratio/difference.
 The ratio and difference can be calculated `between_groups` or `to_overall`, but `to_overall` results in more than 1 number being returned.
+:class:`MetricFrame` can also calculate differences and ratios between groups using these methods.
+For more information on available method of computing ratios or differences, view the documentation for :meth:`MetricFrame.ratio` and :meth:`MetricFrame.difference`, respectively.
 Note that because these metrics are calculated using aggregations between groups, they are meant to be called directly, rather than used within the instantiation of a MetricFrame.